MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 Own styles trained with the code provided by [artistic neural style transfer](https://github.com/pytorch/examples/tree/master/fast_neural_style) can be used, too.
-AUtomatic GPU dependent Tensorrt optimization is applied to achive high frame rates.
+Automatic GPU dependent Tensorrt optimization is applied to achive high frame rates.

 *Only tested with Ubuntu 18.04 so far.